|Ordered||21 Nov 1936|

 The boat was depth charged by British destroyers and suffered slight damage.

 29 Mar 1941

-The boat was taken under fire by several merchant ships while attacking the unescorted convoy HX-115 south of Iceland, moving through the columns at night on the surface and at least one of the freighters, the British steam merchant Oakworth made an attempt to ram her.
-However, U-48 was not damaged and even managed to escape without being attacked when the escorts eventually arrived in the morning.
+The boat was fired on by several merchant ships while attacking the unescorted convoy HX 115 south of Iceland, moving through the columns at night on the surface, and at least one of the freighters, the British steam merchant Oakworth made an attempt to ram her.
+However, U-48 was undamaged and even managed to escape without being attacked when the escorts eventually arrived in the morning.

 4 recorded attacks on this boat.

 2 Apr 1941.
 On 2 April, 1941 U-48 was badly damaged by an explosion on the sinking ship Beaverdale and was forced to return to base.